Skip to content

 {

-"threat_score": [number 1-10],
+"threat_score": [number 1-5],

 "is_malicious": [boolean],

-"verdict_en": "[Technical summary for threat_indicators table - max 200 chars]",
+"verdict_en": "[Technical summary, max 200 chars]",

-"active_providers": ["virustotal", "threatfox", "urlhaus"]
+"active_providers": ["virustotal", "threatfox", "urlhaus"],

 }